 Letters of Support.
 If collaborations or partnerships are noted in the proposal, letter of support or other forms of evidence that partners are aware of and in support of the proposed project should be provided.
 Applicants may work cooperatively with local partners to implement projects and achieve an outcome that is larger than the sum of the individual projects that may have been undertaken by each partnering organization independently.
 Applicants should clearly indicate what work will be completed with partners with funds from this solicitation if partnerships are noted.

-Sample Resolution.
-If nonprofit or local agency, please provide a Sample Resolution (see example).

-Nondiscrimination Compliance Statement – Form Std 19

-Drug-Free Workplace Certification – Form Std 21

 Payee Data Record – Form Std 204

 System for Award Management – Your agency, business, or organization must have an active registration in the System for Award Management (SAM) to apply.
 Active registration must be maintained throughout the life of the award.
 You must include a screenshot of the SAM registration page in the application appendices to be eligible for an award.